 - Conduct a regular inspection of pipes and fittings

 - Inspect your roof, windows, and doors for gaps

 - Check appliances such as air conditioners and water heaters for leaks

-A property management firm can help you conduct regular maintenance to ensure that your home is free of mold and mildew.
+A management firm can help you conduct regular maintenance for your luxury property to ensure that your home is free of mold and mildew.